The gyroscopic frequency of metric $f(R)$ and generalised Brans-Dicke theories: constraints from Gravity Probe-B: Linearised Metric gravity

 We can extend General Relativity (GR) by higher than second order field equations.
 This can improve renormalisability properties by allowing the graviton propagator to fall off more quickly in the UV regime.
-However, it can introduce ghost degrees of freedom causing instabilities \cite{woodard2007avoiding}.\\\\ A generic function of the Ricci scalar is employed instead of the usual linear term in $f(R)$ theories.
+However, it can introduce ghost degrees of freedom causing instabilities \cite{woodard2007avoiding}.\\\\ In $f(R)$ theories, a generic function of the Ricci scalar is employed instead of the usual linear term.
 Here, a general function of the Ricci scalar which leads to fourth--order field equations is considered.
-Such theories show improved renormalisation properties \cite{stelle1977renormalization} without ghost and could also possibly provide an inflationary phase \cite{starobinsky1980new}.
-It is also worthwhile to mention that a particular $f(R)$ Lagrangian was derived as the effective classical Lagrangian leading to the modified Friedmann equations of Loop Quantum Cosmology, both with a metric and a Palatini ansatz \cite{sotiriou2009covariant,olmo2009covariant}.\\\\ In the present analysis, a linearised metric $f(R)$ theory where $f(R)$ is taken to be analytic about $R=0$ is considered.
-The $(+---)$ time--like convention is used. \\\\ The choice of $f(R)$ to be Taylor expandable about $R=0$ is made because of the following reasons \cite{dass_liberati2}: \begin{itemize} \item It is found that $\dfrac{1}{R}$ models do not seem to have the correct Newtonian limit and there is no considerable evidence that they pass the solar system tests \cite{sotiriou2007metric}. \item It can be shown that $\dfrac{1}{R}$ models cause instability in the weak gravity regime \cite{dolgov2003can}. \end{itemize} A metric theory is chosen over the Palatini one because in this case, even a simple polytropic equation of state leads to a curvature singularity for a static spherically symmetric solution \cite{dolgov2003can}.
-Aslo, we will see later that the Palatini theory is classically equivalent to a singular generalized Brans--Dicke theory. \\\\ The linearisation procedure given in \cite{berry2011linearized} is followed.
+Such theories have improved renormalisation properties \cite{stelle1977renormalization} without ghost and could also possibly provide an inflationary phase \cite{starobinsky1980new}.\\\\ In the present analysis, a linearised metric $f(R)$ theory where $f(R)$ is taken to be analytic about $R=0$ is considered.
+The $(-+++)$ space--like convention is used and the d'alembertian is defined as $\square=-g^{\mu\nu}\nabla_{\mu}\nabla_{\nu}$ and prime denotes differentiation with respect to $R$. \\\\ The choice of $f(R)$ to be Taylor expandable about $R=0$ is made because of the following reasons \cite{dass_liberati2}: \begin{itemize} \item It is found that $\dfrac{1}{R}$ models do not seem to have the correct Newtonian limit and there is no considerable evidence that they pass the solar system tests \cite{sotiriou2007metric}. \item It can be shown that $\dfrac{1}{R}$ models lead to instability in the weak gravity regime \cite{dolgov2003can}. \end{itemize} A metric theory is chosen over the Palatini one because in this case, even a simple polytropic equation of state leads to a curvature singularity for a static spherically symmetric solution \cite{dolgov2003can}.
+Moreover, as we will see later, the Palatini theory can be shown to be classically equivalent to a singular generalized Brans--Dicke theory. \\\\ The linearisation procedure given in \cite{berry2011linearized} is followed.
 As such, an analytic $f(R)$ can be expanded around $R=0$ as